damberbokati/PortfolioWebsite/README.md

 This website contains a detailed information about me

-This build with HTML, CSS, & JavaScript
+This is build with HTML, CSS, & JavaScript

    Where:
                 HTML = 49%